-In the long term, it's not uncommon for the device to eventually stop working.
-You may need further surgery to remove it.
+In the long term, some devices can stop working.
+You may need more surgery to remove it.

 Vaginal mesh surgery for stress incontinence is sometimes called tape surgery.
 The mesh stays in the body permanently.

-The HSE has paused the use of transvaginal mesh devices for the management of stress urinary incontinence or pelvic organ prolapse, in cases where it is clinically appropriate and safe to do so.
-The Chief Medical Officer requested that the pause remains in place until the HSE completes the implementation of new recommendations.
+The HSE has temporarily stopped the use of mesh for urinary stress incontinence and pelvic organ prolapse surgeries in hospitals.
+This is in cases where it is clinically appropriate and safe to do so.
+The pause will remain in place until new recommendations are implemented.

 Surgery and procedures for urge incontinence